MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/manage-users/edit-user-profile-on-the-platform.md

 >[!Warning]
 >Once the administrator edits the profile field of any learner (via UI or json/csv API), the smart groups associated with that profile field value would be de-assigned and the new groups (if applicable) that are associated with the new value of that profile field would be assigned to the user.

-This will therefore change the content assigned to the learner accordingly.
-For more information refer [here](De-assigning-content-from-user.md).
+This will therefore change the content assigned to the learner as defined in [this document](De-assigning-content-from-user.md).

 ## Permissions Level